dkadiry/dkadiry/README.md

 ### Welcome to my Github! :smiley:

 ### About Me
 I have always been fascinated about what made the machines around us work, now everyday I work on teaching machines to see.
-I'm an MSc student at Western University, London, Ontario, Canada studying Computer Engineering with a specialization in Robotics.
+I just concluded my MSc at Western University, London, Ontario, Canada where I conducted research in Robotics/Control with a collaborative specialization in planetary science and exploration.
 My area of research focuses on the application of artificial intelligence and robotics to space exploration technologies specifically rover systems.
 I also have a Bachelors degree in Computer Engineering from Western University.
-My studies and interests have given me a solid foundation in Machine/Deep Learning, Software Development and Computer Systems Design.
+My studies and interests have given me a solid foundation in Computer Vision, Robotic Perception Systems, Machine/Deep Learning, Software Development, and Computer Systems Design.

 ### Projects
 Here are some of the projects I've worked on: